indiu6/generative-ai/README.md

    - **API Endpoint**: The backend’s HTTP endpoint accepts prompt requests and produces them to Kafka.
    - **WebSocket Server**: A WebSocket server runs alongside the HTTP server, forwarding responses from Kafka’s `response-topic` to the frontend.
 3. **LLM Integration**: A _Python_-based microservice interacts with _OpenAI API_ for LLM queries.
-   - This service consumes prompts from Kafka’s generate-text topic, processes them with OpenAI, and produces the response to response-topic.
+   - This service consumes prompts from Kafka’s `generate-text` topic, processes them with OpenAI, and produces the response to `response-topic`.
 4. **Messaging**: _Apache Kafka_ to handle message queues and asynchronous tasks.
 5. **Storage**:
    - _Postgres_ for structured data like user profiles, logs, and configuration.
    - _Pinecone_ for vector embeddings to store and retrieve contextual information.
    - _ElasticSearch_ for fast, keyword-based search.
 6. **Deployment**: _Kubernetes_ for _Docker_ container orchestration, AWS for infrastructure, and DataDog for monitoring

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.